56th Annual Meeting

 suggest a panel theme, explain how each paper relates to that

-by asking each panelist a question that will initiate the
+theme and end by asking each panelist a question that will

 - You too should send a brief resume to your panel chair so